- slide 1 of 2

 Brainstorm School & Community Activities

 For middle school students, there are not as many activities as there are for high school students.
 However, there are activities that they can do.
 Teachers will need to help students brainstorm a list of activities at school and in the community.
-For example, there are sports activities, such as football, basketball, cheerleading, volley ball, soccer, hockey, etc. In addition, there are clubs, such as Mathcounts, Odyssey of the Mind, Science Olympiad, Future Problem Solvers, etc. Lastly, there are community activities, such as Boy Scouts, Girl Scouts, church groups, etc.
+There are sports activities, such as football, basketball, cheerleading, volley ball, soccer, hockey, etc. In addition, there are clubs, such as Mathcounts, Odyssey of the Mind, Science Olympiad, Future Problem Solvers, and similar clubs.
+Last, there are community activities, such as Boy Scouts, Girl Scouts, church groups, and so forth.

 Choose Activity & Contact Leader